Lulzx/ouroboros/README.md

 2. **Template-based generation achieves near-perfect accuracy**: Using only verified topologies guarantees correctness while maintaining diversity through gene assignment.

-3. **Expert iteration improves neural models**: Combining verified circuits with oracle feedback trains models to generate correct patterns.
+3. **Neural models plateau at ~50% accuracy**: Even with expert iteration and GRPO, neural models struggle with phenotypes requiring specific topological structures.
+This is a fundamental limitation: neural models learn smooth distributions that assign probability mass to invalid structures.

+4. **GRPO can only refine, not discover**: Reinforcement learning improves what the model already knows but cannot discover entirely new structural patterns.
+For toggle_switch (requires mutual inhibition) and pulse_generator (requires IFFL), neural models need explicit structural guidance.

-4. **The constitutive rule is biologically accurate**: Genes with only inhibitors should be ON by default (constitutive expression), which correctly models transcriptional regulation.
+5. **The constitutive rule is biologically accurate**: Genes with only inhibitors should be ON by default (constitutive expression), which correctly models transcriptional regulation.

-5. **Small circuits are sufficient**: Most phenotypes can be achieved with 2-3 genes, making exhaustive enumeration tractable.
+6. **Small circuits are sufficient**: Most phenotypes can be achieved with 2-3 genes, making exhaustive enumeration tractable.

 ### Lessons Learned